9x9go/reviews/README.md

 - Empty triangles are not always bad.

 ## 9 x 9 Go Big Matches
 Below are the selected 9 Dan professional players' 9 x 9 Go game records and the comments by A Master of Go, 9p+.
-Grey shading marks the winner of each game. ==Hypothesis==: Yuki Satoshi is the strongest 9 x 9 Go player, as he was the only one who, when having white stones, can beat at least two 9 Dan professional players.
+Grey shading marks the winner of each game. __Hypothesis__: __Yuki Satoshi is the strongest 9 x 9 Go player__, as he was the only one who, when having white stones, can beat at least two 9 Dan professional players.
 |Year| Black                 | White              | Komi   |Results| SGF   | PDF<sup>*</sup>   | Comments<sup></sup> |
 |:---:| --------------------- |:------------------ | ------:|:------| :-----|:-------|:---------|
 |1968| `Naoki Miyamoto`   8p   | Go Seigen      9p  | 0      |B+4    | [001](https://9x9go.github.io/reviews/sgf/Japan/001.sgf) | [A01](https://9x9go.github.io/reviews/pdf/A01.pdf)|     |